tensorflow/tfx-addons/tfx_addons/predictions_to_bigquery/README.md

 ## Testing

-Each Python module has a correspondin unit test file ending in `_test.py`.
+Each Python module has a corresponding unit test file ending in `_test.py`.

 An integration test is also available and requires use of a Google Cloud project.
 Additional instructions for running the unit test can be found in `integration_test.py`.